DELTA LOOP HF BEAM Muli-Element

 Feed at a corner or midpoint of the base for desired polarization.

-Use a balun at the feed point to match impedance.
+Use a balun or coax stub at the feed point to match impedance.

 Tune and Test